 Long content needs organization:

-• Clear H2 and H3 structure
+• Clear H2 and H3 structure (see our subheading frequency guide)

 • Table of contents for posts over 2,000 words